Tyler799/Mechwarrior3Guide/Guide.md

 # Pirates Moon

-Yes, Pirates moon is 100% playable as well.
+Yes, Pirates Moon is 100% playable as well.

 Steps: